Got the Life: Composition

 "Got the Life" is three minutes and forty-five seconds long.
 It is the shortest song on Follow the Leader, and like the album the single was produced by Steve Thompson and Toby Wright, and was mixed by Brendan O'Brien.
-"Got the Life (Deejay Punk-Roc remix)" was mixed by Deejay Punk-Roc and Jon Paul Davies, and was recorded at Airdog Funk Research Department and Liverpool, England.
+"Got the Life (Deejay Punk-Roc remix)" was mixed by DeeJay Punk-Roc (Jon Paul Davies), and was recorded at Airdog Funk Research Department and Liverpool, England.
 The D.O.S.E.'s Woollyback remix was mixed by D.O.S.E. in courtesy of Mercury Records.

 The song starts off with a single percussion beat, leading into the refrain riff, with a triple guitar overdub.
 When the verses emerge, lead singer Jonathan Davis begins singing with the lyrical line "Hate, something, sometime, someway, something kicked on the front floor."
 Korn performed the song with the following members: Jonathan Davis performing vocals, Brian "Head" Welch and James "Munky" Shaffer performing guitars, Reginald "Fieldy" Arvizu, performing on the bass guitar, and David Silveria on the drum kit.
-They produced a sound described by employees of Allmusic as having a style of alternative metal, heavy metal, and rap–metal genres.

 In a 2013 interview with Scuzz, Jonathan Davis revealed that "Got the Life" originally contained an audio sample at the very beginning - a piece of dialogue spoken by actor Dom DeLuise in the 1974 film Blazing Saddles.
 Warner Brothers would not allow its usage, however, so it was removed prior to the song's release.